The human trials

 The evidence so far

 Amycretin's evidence base is young and shallow.
 From the hormone biology worked out over decades, the drug reached its first human trials, and by mid-2025 two early-phase papers plus a preclinical paper appeared together, prompting the move to phase 3.
-That timeline is the whole story so far.
+The confirmatory trials began enrolling in 2026, and the phase 2 diabetes results were published that July.

-Notice how compressed this is: amycretin went from first human data to a phase 3 decision quickly, on the strength of early signals.
-That is a normal, promising trajectory, but it means the confirmatory evidence, the kind that supports approval, does not exist yet.
-Everything below is early-phase.
+Notice how compressed this is: amycretin went from first human data to a phase 3 program in about a year, on the strength of early signals.
+That is a normal, promising trajectory, but it means the confirmatory evidence, the kind that supports approval, has not been generated yet.
+Everything below is dose-finding.

 AdvancedWhy publishing phase 1 in a top journal is unusual